goetzi123/FleetChat/FleetChat_System_Boundaries_Compliance.md

 FleetChat is **ONLY** permitted to handle the following data, and **ONLY** if not available from Samsara:

 #### 3.1 Driver Phone Numbers
-- **Purpose**: Map Samsara driver IDs to WhatsApp phone numbers for message routing
+- **Purpose**: Map fleet system driver IDs to WhatsApp phone numbers for message routing
 - **Scope**: Phone number mapping table only (no driver profiles or personal data)
-- **Limitation**: If Samsara provides phone numbers via API, FleetChat must use those instead
+- **Limitation**: If fleet system provides phone numbers via API, FleetChat must use those instead

 #### 3.2 Authorization Tokens
-- **Purpose**: Store Samsara API tokens and WhatsApp credentials for message relay
+- **Purpose**: Store fleet system API tokens and WhatsApp credentials for message relay
 - **Scope**: Authentication credentials only for message delivery service
 - **Limitation**: Tokens used exclusively for message routing, not data access